Finite Element and Fatigue Analysis to Predict Limited Design Life of Separator Units

 We also performed a fatigue analysis to ASME B&PV Code.
 From these results, Fatigue S-N curves were generated showing Percentage of Units to Fail vs. Estimated Fatigue Life.

-In addition to performing stress, vibration and fatigue analysis – we also perform risk assessment on equipment.
-See Introduction to Fatigue Analysis.
+In addition to performing stress, vibration and fatigue analysis on equipment – we also perform risk assessments.